mj-km/makinteractlab.github.io/_pages/join.md

 ID KAIST offers a **fully-funded** Master's program.
 The program is **research-oriented**, which means that on top of your coursework you are expected to conduct research.
 Master's applicants are assigned to labs **after** they have been granted admission to the department.
 If you are interested in our Master's program, please go ahead and apply [here](https://admission.kaist.ac.kr).

-## For international applicants

-- Like domestic candidates, international students are also **fully-funded**.
-- **English** is the official language used for courses and research.
-Knowing some Korean might help, but it is not necessary.

 ## Tips for your application